 Positive patients will be quarantined, more detailed information on what this will entail for international visitors is still to be provided.

 https://magicalkenya.com/ (official site of the Kenya Tourist Board)

-Uganda is getting ready to welcome visitors again: The Ugandan Ministry of Tourism, Wildlife and Antiquities has announced a set of standard operating procedures.
-In order to make sure that all service providers follow the new guidelines, the Uganda Tourism Board is currently inspecting hotels and other accommodations before setting a date.
+Uganda is ready to welcome visitors again from 1 October 2020.
+The Ugandan Ministry of Tourism, Wildlife and Antiquities has announced a set of standard operating procedures.
+In order to make sure that all service providers follow the new guidelines, the Uganda Tourism Board continues to inspect hotels and other accommodations.

 Rwanda’s Covid-19 management plan has been recognised internationally and the EU has added the country to its “safe” list.

 All tourists are welcome, but visitors must test negative for Covid-19 in two consecutive tests.

 If you are travelling to Rwanda, you must take two Covid-19 tests.
 The first one in your country of origin at an ISO-certified laboratory, not more than 72 hours before your departure.
 You have to submit your test results to email@example.com before you start your journey and then again upon arriving in Rwanda.
 You will take a second Covid-19 test upon arrival at Kigali International Airport and have to wait up to 8 hours for your test results at designated hotels near the airport.